geowarin/blog-src/content/post/2019/2019-12-20-docker-compose-reverse-proxy.md

 The problem is that `localhost:1313`, where my blog runs locally, cannot send json requests to `https:localhost` or whichever host Ackee is running on, if they differ in name/port, etc.

-This is a browser built-in protection know as *CORS*.
+This is a browser built-in protection known as *CORS*.

 To allow the browser to make a certain type of requests (like json request) to another host, this host must explicitly allow it by responding with the following headers to a preflight request (with the OPTION http verb):